Archer-Tatsu/VRTK/Assets/VRTK/Documentation/API.md

  * Parameters
    * `GameObject usedBy` - An optional GameObject to check if the Interactable Object is used by that specific GameObject.
 Defaults to `null`
  * Returns
-   * `bool` - Returns `true` if the object is currently being used.
+   * `bool` - Returns `true` if the Interactable Object is currently being used.

-The IsUsing method is used to determine if the object is currently being used.
+The IsUsing method is used to determine if the Interactable Object is currently being used.

 #### StartNearTouching/1

   > `public virtual void StartNearTouching(VRTK_InteractNearTouch currentNearTouchingObject = null)`

  * Parameters
-   * `VRTK_InteractNearTouch currentNearTouchingObject` - The object that is currently nearly touching this object.
+   * `VRTK_InteractNearTouch currentNearTouchingObject` - The interacting object that is currently nearly touching this Interactable Object.
  * Returns
    * _none_

-The StartNearTouching method is called automatically when the object is initially nearly touched.
+The StartNearTouching method is called automatically when the Interactable Object is initially nearly touched.

 #### StopNearTouching/1

   > `public virtual void StopNearTouching(VRTK_InteractNearTouch previousNearTouchingObject = null)`

  * Parameters
-   * `VRTK_InteractNearTouch previousNearTouchingObject` - The object that was previously nearly touching this object.
+   * `VRTK_InteractNearTouch previousNearTouchingObject` - The interacting object that was previously nearly touching this Interactable Object.
  * Returns
    * _none_

-The StopNearTouching method is called automatically when the object has stopped being nearly touched.
+The StopNearTouching method is called automatically when the Interactable Object has stopped being nearly touched.

 #### StartTouching/1

   > `public virtual void StartTouching(VRTK_InteractTouch currentTouchingObject = null)`

  * Parameters
-   * `VRTK_InteractTouch currentTouchingObject` - The object that is currently touching this object.
+   * `VRTK_InteractTouch currentTouchingObject` - The interacting object that is currently touching this Interactable Object.
  * Returns
    * _none_

-The StartTouching method is called automatically when the object is touched initially.
+The StartTouching method is called automatically when the Interactable Object is touched initially.

 #### StopTouching/1

   > `public virtual void StopTouching(VRTK_InteractTouch previousTouchingObject = null)`

  * Parameters
-   * `VRTK_InteractTouch previousTouchingObject` - The object that was previously touching this object.
+   * `VRTK_InteractTouch previousTouchingObject` - The interacting object that was previously touching this Interactable Object.
  * Returns
    * _none_

-The StopTouching method is called automatically when the object has stopped being touched.
+The StopTouching method is called automatically when the Interactable Object has stopped being touched.

 #### Grabbed/1

   > `public virtual void Grabbed(VRTK_InteractGrab currentGrabbingObject = null)`

  * Parameters
-   * `VRTK_InteractGrab currentGrabbingObject` - The object that is currently grabbing this object.
+   * `VRTK_InteractGrab currentGrabbingObject` - The interacting object that is currently grabbing this Interactable Object.
  * Returns
    * _none_

-The Grabbed method is called automatically when the object is grabbed initially.
+The Grabbed method is called automatically when the Interactable Object is grabbed initially.

 #### Ungrabbed/1

   > `public virtual void Ungrabbed(VRTK_InteractGrab previousGrabbingObject = null)`

  * Parameters
-   * `VRTK_InteractGrab previousGrabbingObject` - The object that was previously grabbing this object.
+   * `VRTK_InteractGrab previousGrabbingObject` - The interacting object that was previously grabbing this Interactable Object.
  * Returns
    * _none_

-The Ungrabbed method is called automatically when the object has stopped being grabbed.
+The Ungrabbed method is called automatically when the Interactable Object has stopped being grabbed.

 #### StartUsing/1

   > `public virtual void StartUsing(VRTK_InteractUse currentUsingObject = null)`

  * Parameters
-   * `VRTK_InteractUse currentUsingObject` - The object that is currently using this object.
+   * `VRTK_InteractUse currentUsingObject` - The interacting object that is currently using this Interactable Object.
  * Returns
    * _none_

-The StartUsing method is called automatically when the object is used initially.
+The StartUsing method is called automatically when the Interactable Object is used initially.

 #### StopUsing/2

   > `public virtual void StopUsing(VRTK_InteractUse previousUsingObject = null, bool resetUsingObjectState = true)`

  * Parameters
-   * `VRTK_InteractUse previousUsingObject` - The object that was previously using this object.
+   * `VRTK_InteractUse previousUsingObject` - The interacting object that was previously using this Interactable Object.
    * `bool resetUsingObjectState` - Resets the using object state to reset it's using action.
  * Returns
    * _none_

-The StopUsing method is called automatically when the object has stopped being used.
+The StopUsing method is called automatically when the Interactable Object has stopped being used.

 #### Highlight/1